Linear Convergent Distributed Nash Equilibrium Seeking with Compression: INTRODUCTION

 Though the distributed NE seeking problem may be viewed as an extension of distributed optimization problems, the existing information compression methods cannot be directly applied to distributed NE seeking problems due to the fact that the objective function of each player in noncooperative games relies on the actions of all players.
-Owing to the more complex information exchange among players, more difficulties are faced when designing the adaptive compression approach.
+Owing to the more complex information exchange among players, such as estimation of joint action profile, more difficulties are faced when designing the adaptive compression approach.
 Thus, few works studied distributed NE seeking problem with compressed communication.
 Nekouei et al. \cite{nekouei2016performance} investigated the impact of quantized communication on the behavior of NE seeking algorithms over fully connected communication graphs, which is usually an impractical assumption in distributed networks.
-A continuous-time distributed NE seeking algorithm with finite communication bandwidth is proposed by Chen et al. \cite{chen2021distributed}, where a specific quantizer is used.
+A continuous-time distributed NE seeking algorithm with finite communication bandwidth is proposed by Chen et al. \cite{chen2022distributed}, where a specific quantizer is used.
+Recently, logarithmic and uniform quantizations are adopted by Ye et al. \cite{ye2022distributed} to develop a quantized NE seeking strategy in continuous-time systems.
+However, the proposed method in \cite{ye2022distributed} only converge to a neighborhood of NE point.

 All the above motivates us to further develop a discrete-time distributed NE seeking algorithm with information compressed by general compressors before transmission.
-To the best of our knowledge, our paper is the first to propose a novel communication-efficient discrete-time distributed algorithm, which can converge linearly to an NE for noncooperative games under a general class of compressors.
+To the best of our knowledge, this paper is the first to propose a communication-efficient discrete-time distributed algorithm over directed graphs, which can converge linearly to an NE for noncooperative games under a general class of compressors.
 The main contributions of this paper are summarized as follows: